migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-06-07 Fri:

+2024-06-06 Thu: Wallet management.
+Reviewed R1 [community engagement proposal](https://talk.harmony.one/t/expanding-the-r1-ambassador-program-for-enhanced-community-engagement-v2/24724).
+Insight: has the potential to change the grant and milestone paradigm and leverage proof of stake to help bolster the ecosystem as well as promote development and engagement growth.
+Proposal should be finalized with more concrete milestones and time boxed stake.

+2024-06-05 Wed: Submitted coinmarketcap form for layer 1 category inclusion.
+[Harmony ONE  X space](https://twitter.com/i/spaces/1zqJVqeAbjXGB) speaker.

+2024-06-04 Tue: Submitted coingecko form for layer 1 category.
+Read through [/options](https://xn--qv9h.s.country/p/on-chain-and-open-source-perpetual) and continued DeFi deep dive.

 2024-06-03 Mon: Completed in person wework pass for office work.
 Continued LayerZero due diligence conversations.
 Reviewed [panoptic and options](https://threesigma.xyz/blog/defi-options-landscape) report, and dydx [keynote](https://www.youtube.com/watch?v=Nfi0C32xt54). insight: asside from infrastructure, successful perpetual exchanges carve out their target user: i.e. dydx is only concerned with hedge funds and large volume api professional traders, not looking at average retail.

 ---